SDR Metrics That Will Make Your Team Successful

 • Sending calendar invites immediately after the lead agrees to a meeting

-• Verifying that calendar invites match for both the lead and the sales rep
+• Verifying that calendar invites match up for both the lead and the sales rep

 • Confirming participation and details the day before or the morning of the call

-• Having leadership join calls to ensure leads get on the line
+• Incorporating leadership into calls to ensure leads get on the line

-There are two other key performance indicators we use to track the effectiveness of our SDR team that are worth mentioning here.
+There are two other key performance indicators EBQ uses to track the effectiveness of our SDR team that we feel are worth mentioning here.
 We pay close attention to how many records reps add to the database and how much they contribute to pipeline progress.

-Both of these metrics are somewhat unique to EBQ because of our prospecting strategy and our custom lead rating system.
-However, we’re sure you can find ways to apply this to your team and use it as inspiration for improving your own processes.
+Both of these metrics are relatively unique to EBQ due to how our prospecting strategy and our custom lead rating system function.
+That said, we’re sure you can find ways to apply these performance indicators to your team and use them as inspiration for improving your own processes.

 Records added to the database